 For the fiscal year, overall Audiovox net sales reached $1.1 billion, on income before taxes of $3.7 million.
 Operating expenses for the year reached $102.5 million.

-In a restatement for the nine months, ended last August 31, Audiovox recorded a reduction of $462,000 in revenue and an increase in net income of $36,000.
+In a restatement of financials for the nine months, ended last August 31, Audiovox recorded a reduction of $462,000 in revenue and an increase in net income of $36,000.